Psy-Fer/nanopore_NCM18/README.md

 ## Acknowledgements

-I would like to thank my lab (Shaun Carswell, Kirston Barton, Hasindu Gamaarachchi, Kai Martin) in Genomic Technologies team from the [Garvan Institute](https://www.garvan.org.au/) for their feedback on the development of these scripts.
+I would like to thank my lab (Shaun Carswell, Kirston Barton, Hasindu Gamaarachchi, Kai Martin) in Genomic Technologies team from the [Garvan Institute](https://www.garvan.org.au/) for their feedback on the development of these scripts, as well as the nanopore community for their input (attribution added best I could, if I have something wrong, let me know)

 ## License